aws-samples/mwaa-disaster-recovery/tests/e2e/README.md

 1. Shared infra (once per run): 1 VPC per region (IGW, NAT, 2 private subnets, self-referencing SG) — shared by all versions to stay within EC2 limits.
-2. Per version: DAGs buckets (versioned) + MWAA execution roles (idempotent — reused if they exist).
+2. Per version: DAGs buckets (versioned, seeded with `requirements.txt` and an example workload DAG under `dags/`) + MWAA execution roles (idempotent — reused if they exist).
+The DR framework DAGs (`backup_metadata` etc.) are deployed into the bucket later, by the CDK primary stack (step 4).
 3. Create primary + secondary MWAA environments, wait for AVAILABLE (~30 min).
 4. `cdk deploy --all` of the DR solution with a per-version stack prefix and isolated `cdk.out.e2e-<version>` output dir.